 Consumer understanding is one of seven essentials to become a successful marketer.
 So go forth and evangelise.

 Do you need help to understand customers, or to help your organisation become more customer or marketing-driven?
-If so get in touch with The Marketing Directors strategic marketing consultancy.
-We’ve helped businesses and brands in the most consumer-driven of businesses to many embracing customers for the first time.
+If so get in touch with The Market Researchers market research agency.
+We’ve helped businesses and brands in the most consumer-driven of businesses to those embracing customers for the first time.